 If you do intense exercise, the lower end of that fat range may be best because it allows for higher carb intake.

 Carbs play a key role in preserving muscle mass while on a cutting diet.

 Protein and carbs both provide 4 calories per g, while fat stands at 9 calories per g.
-After subtracting your protein and fat needs from your total calorie intake, divide the remaining number by 4, which should tell you how many carbs you can eat per day.
+After subtracting your protein and fat needs from your total calorie intake, divide the remaining number by 4, telling you how many carbs you can eat daily.

 Meal timing is a strategy used for muscle growth, fat loss, and performance.